 - Bloody Fountain ~ Colonial zombies roam the Liberty Fountain and Main Street area, from 6:30 pm to closing, waiting to feast on the brains of guests who pass too close.
 A troop of over 30 zombies roam the streets of the park.
 They can’t control themselves, and these blood-thirsty creatures in blue and red coats are hungry for their next meal.
 They often split up, biting into anyone that gets in their way.
 As they wander around the Liberty Fountain and Main Street, they can’t wait to feast on living guests who pass too close.

-- CarnEvil ~ Scary, crazy clowns take over the boardwalk section of Great Adventure from 6:30 pm to 1 hour before closing.
+- CarnEvil ~ Scary, crazy clowns take over the boardwalk section of Great Adventure from 6:30 pm to closing.

-- Demon District ~ As you make your away around Movietown, beware of villains attempting to take control of the city area from 6:30 pm to 1 hour before closing.
+- Demon District ~ Under a green haze, you make your away around Movietown, beware of mutant villains attempting to take control of the city area from 6:30 pm to closing.

-- Bone Butcher Terry-Tory ~ Zombies have returned from the ground to seek revenge on the living and terrorize those who travel through Frontier Adventures.
+- Bone Butcher Terry-Tory ~ Wild West zombies have returned from the ground to seek revenge on the living and terrorize those who travel through Frontier Adventures.
 Beware from 6:30 pm to closing.

 Six Flags Great Adventure Fright Fest Fright by Night Scary Rides